Euro 2019 highlights: England crumble, Romania hit four

 When can I see England playing?

-England start their Euro 2019 campaign on Tuesday at 8pm against France, live on Sky Sports Football and skysports.com.
+England continue their Euro 2019 campaign against Romania on Friday, live on Sky Sports Football and skysports.com.
 You can keep up with all of their games and the latest news around camp here.